agure1996/Althaus_Warehouse/readme.md

 - Redesigned the user interface for better accessibility and usability.
 - Introduced new styles to improve overall user experience and make the dashboard more intuitive.

-## Version 2.3.0
+## Version 1.3.0
 **Reporting Feature:**
 - Added reporting functionality that allows users to generate reports based on warehouse data.
 - Reports include inventory status, item count, and warehouse capacity.

-## Version 2.4.0
+## Version 1.4.0
 **Automated Testing:**
 - Integrated unit tests for critical endpoints to ensure backend stability and performance.
 - Expanded Postman testing collection with automated tests for CRUD operations.

-## Version 2.5.0
+## Version 1.5.0
 **Performance Optimization:**
-- Optimized database queries to significantly reduce response time on high-volume data requests.
+- Optimized database queries to significantly reduce response time on high-volume data requests by using repository functions.
-- Implemented caching mechanisms for frequently accessed data.

-## Version 2.6.0
+## Version 1.6.0
-**Warehouse Location Mapping:**
+**Warehouse category Mapping:**
-- Added the ability to assign and map items to specific warehouse locations.
+- Added the ability to assign and map items to specific categories.
-- Enhanced the UI to display item locations on a warehouse map.

-## Version 2.6.1
+## Version 1.6.1
 **Bug Fixes:**
-- Fixed bugs related to item creation and location assignment.
+- Fixed bugs related to item creation and category assignment.
-- Addressed issues with data not saving properly during bulk updates.

-## Version 2.6.2 (Latest)
+## Version 1.6.2 (Latest)
 **Final Touches & Enhancements:**
 - Enhanced error messages for API validation failures.
-- Finalized the location mapping feature with improved UI controls for location selection.
+- Finalized the mapping feature with improved UI controls for category selection.
 - Minor fixes in CSS for consistent user interface across different screen sizes.